-Florida’s Leading Network of 24/7/365 Care for Child and Young Adult Victims of Sex Trafficking
+Florida's Leading 24/7 Network of Care for Survivors of Sex Trafficking

 In an inclusive and non-judgmental environment, survivors are empowered to be active participants in their wellness care through a strength-based approach.
 Our teams support them, believe them and respect their decisions.

 We understand the physical and psychological impacts of trauma, and apply techniques, policies and services congruent with those needs and each survivor’s unique lived experiences.

 Survivors are supported by a team of professionals, including Survivor-Mentors, Regional Advocates, Victim Service Coordinators, and Clinicians who work together to create appropriate, individualized wellness plans.

 With this highly mobile population, our teams are often able to continue to serve survivors as they move throughout many Florida regions.